 • Body calming: gradual decrease in breathing, muscle tension, and temperature

-For the routine to be effective, the sleep environment must be as well.
-The ideal room temperature (16–18 °C) plays as important a role as the gestures you adopt.
+For the routine to be effective, the sleep environment must also be conducive.
+The ideal room temperature (16–18 °C) plays as important a role as the actions you adopt.

 • Fewer nighttime awakenings